Homeopathic remedies in legal hot water in U.S. but face scant Canadian pushback

-Organic grocery giant Whole Foods, meantime, faces a US$5 million class action in Florida that alleges its house brand of homeopathic products are "worthless."
+Organic grocery giant Whole Foods, meantime, faces a $5 million US class action in Florida that alleges its house brand homeopathic products are "worthless."

-French homeopathic giant Boiron starting mailing out cheques in October 2015 as part of its US$5 million settlement.
+French homeopathic giant Boiron starting mailing out cheques in October 2015 as part of its $5 million US settlement.

 A Canada-wide class action against the same company has been slowly working its way through a Quebec court since 2012.
 Lawyers allege consumers were "misled into purchasing a placebo product."